atul-blok/solana-nfts/README.md

 > **_NOTE:_**  We are figuring out the solution for deployment Candy Machine & Minting NFT direct from Node Js/ Typescript.

-Thank You for all these approach ..
+Thank You for reading ..